sureshkvl/stormflash/README.md

     Verb	URI	        Description
     POST	/modules	Create a new module in VCG/CPEs.

-The request **must** have the following parameters in JSON data

-      1. module version
-      2. module Name
-      3. Module Family
-      4. Package URL

 On success it returns JSON data with the UUID for the module created.